tpl-eservices/TPL_AR/README.md

 ## Development:
 The app was built in Unity and uses a plugin called Vuforia which allows for images to be recognized as targets which then trigger events, such as playing video clips, animating 3D models etc.

+For TPL's the List, you can find the project under the folder Assets --> Scenes --> SampleScene

 The following are some tutorials you can follow to aid in your development:

 https://www.youtube.com/watch?v=MtiUx_szKbI